 ERAS, which enhances

-our current surgery protocol, involves a multidisciplinary team that includes surgeons, anesthesiologists, nurses, pharmacists and dieticians.
+our current surgery protocol, involves a multidisciplinary team that includes surgeons, anesthesiologists, nurses, pharmacists and dietitians.
 It provides state-of-the-art care to help patients navigate their surgical experience and reduce postoperative complications.
 The focus is on patient education and setting clear expectations for the patient and their family.

 How ERAS Works